turguthaspolat/pathawayer/README.md

 These changes have a negative effect on the natural cover and #ecosystem.
 Therefore, regular follow-up of changes due to urbanization and detecting the current situation is important.

 One of the most important image processing techniques in remote sensing science is classification.
-Utilizing the #Deep #Neural #Network binary-classification prediction with #remotesensing images, many use cases can be applied, such as land cover and usage purpose, water resources management, and change analysis.
+Utilizing the Deep Neural Network binary-classification in prediction with #remotesensing images, many use cases can be applied, such as land cover and usage purpose, water resources management, and change analysis.